Opportunities open for creatives in New Zealand. Take the leap and get applying; your future success awaits.

 NGĀ TAONGA TOI A TE WAKA TOI

 The 35th annual Ngā Taonga Toi a Te Waka Toi (Te Waka Toi Awards) will celebrate and recognise the artistic excellence, achievement and contribution of Māori artists working in customary and contemporary Māori arts.
 Three of these awards are open for public nomination.
-The awards are currently open and will close on 21 June 2021, at 1pm.
 Visit Creative NZ’s website for more details.

 CREATIVE NEW ZEALAND ARTS PASIFIKA AWARDS

 These awards celebrate and recognise excellence in Pacific arts across a range of arts practices and career stages.
 Any New Zealander can nominate an artist or themselves for an award.
 There are seven award categories open for public nominations: Senior Pasifika Artist Award, Pacific Toa Award, Pacific Heritage Artist Award, Contemporary Pacific Artist Award, Special Recognition Award, Emerging Pacific Artist Award, and Iosefa Enari Memorial Award.
-Nominations are now open and close Monday 28 June 2021, at 1pm.
 Full details and nomination forms are available on Creative NZ’s funding page.

 PASIFIKA ARTIST RESIDENCY FOR PACIFIC LGBTQiA+